Depression

 • Vitamin C – anti-inflammatory, reduces anxiety and fatigue.

-• Magnesium – an alkaline mineral that promotes overall balance.
+• Magnesium – an alkaline mineral that promotes overall balance, promotes calmness and sleep.

 • Omega 3 fatty acids – necessary for healthy brain function.